Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 Why?
 BLW mothers are less anxious, so maybe the spoon-feeding parents overinterpreted choking events or provided more assistance for their baby to eat, which can be dangerous.
 We want them to self-feed.

-Or perhaps lower exposure to the finger foods lead to more choking because the babies hadn’t as much practice early on when gag reflex is more sensitive.
+Or perhaps lower exposure to finger foods leads to more choking because the babies hadn’t as much practice early on when the gag reflex is more sensitive.
 A good reason to introduce finger foods from the start, whether you use purees or not!

-So according to research, it seems the potential risk of BLW is not any larger using this alternative method of starting solids compared to a traditional approach.
+So, it seems the potential risk of BLW is no larger using this alternative method of starting solids than a traditional approach.
 Great!

 Is combo feeding safe?

-Health Canada and the National Health Services (in the UK) actually recommend this combo method of starting solids, including both finger foods and purees from the start.
+Health Canada and the National Health Services (in the UK) recommend this combo method of starting solids, including finger foods and purees.

 Despite many Baby-led Weaning Facebook groups being adamant that it will cause choking….the research (and my own experience with clients and my kid) has not proven this to be true.

 Choking is a risk, no matter how you start solids.
-But there is a lot you can do to offer safe finger foods.
+But there is a lot you can do to offer a safe variety of foods.
 Here are some tips to prevent choking:

 1) Let your baby feed themselves